You want smart political talk without the meltdowns?

 And this came up during the Trump years.

-Worst case scenario is they still win.
+Because they know at the end, worst case scenario, worst case scenario is they still win.

-You know, what what somebody threw out a hypothesis to me yesterday saying that Democrats desperately want some type of conviction of Donald Trump because they're expecting one with Hunter, maybe with Joe, and that there would be a quid pro quo there.
+You know, somebody threw out a hypothesis to me yesterday saying that Democrats desperately want some type of conviction of Donald Trump because they're expecting one with Hunter, maybe with Joe, and that there would be a quid pro quo there.

 Could that possibly be a scenario?